Zyber-Limited/codestandards.github.io/index.md

     }

 ### Ternary Operator
-Use the ternary operator for simplicity.
+Use the ternary operator for simplicity whenever possible.

     function getFee(isMember) {
       return (isMember ? '$2.00' : '$10.00');